Fixxitforge/vanilla-questing/dev/LISTING.md

 [curseforge.com/wow/addons/vanilla-questing](https://www.curseforge.com/wow/addons/vanilla-questing)
 and is edited by hand in the CurseForge dashboard — there is no API for page content. **Edit this file, then paste the Page body.**

-Checked against the published page on 2026-09-15.
-What follows is what the page should say.

 ---

 **Summary field:**